Complementarity of direct detection experiments in search of light Dark Matter: Methods

 The background in each detector is directly obtained from Table V. in Ref.~\citep{superCDMSsnolab}.
 The backgrounds of the HV detector (NR and Migdal search) are given by the ER backgrounds dominated by $^{3}$H and $^{32}$Si decays.
 The iZIP detector background for Midgal is also given by the ER background whereas the NR search background, which is mostly due to coherent neutrinos, is significantly lower due to the NR/ER discrimination.

 The energy-scales, -resolution and -thresholds for the four detector configurations for both NR and Migdal are summarized in Appendix~\ref{ap:e_supercdms}.
 Their respective values are listed in \autoref{tab:det_params}.
-An energy range of [0,~5]~\kever (Migdal) and [0,~5]~\kevnr (NR) is used.
-As for the Migdal search in XENONnT, the inner and outer-most electron orbitals are not taken into account.
-The second\footnote{L shell} (Si) or third\footnote{M shell} (Ge) electronic orbitals are taken into account for the Migdal effect.
+For the NR search, we use a [0,~5]~\kevnr energy range.
+As the electronic recoil energies for the Migdal search are typically at low energy, we focus on the energy range of [0,~0.5]~\kever.